Skip to main content

 Chaining can be considered as an alternative to:

-Caching jQuery objects in
+o Caching jQuery objects in local variables

-Performing multiple
+o Performing multiple selections

-indentation strategy can be troublesome.
-It can be better in these instances to
+However for long chains, finding and defining a formatting and indentation strategy can be troublesome.
+It can be better in these instances to cache your jQuery object in a separate variable.

 Comments